 Of important note, Cherokee is also a town of artists.
 Cherokee has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cherokee’s character.

-In terms of college education, Cherokee is nearly on par with the US average for all cities of 21.84%: 17.13% of adults 25 and older in Cherokee have a bachelor's degree or advanced degree.
+The education level of Cherokee citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.13% of adults 25 and older in Cherokee have a college degree.

 The per capita income in Cherokee in 2022 was $22,828, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $91,312 for a family of four.